 More than 1 million images in full format in 40.000 files of various themes.

-He sells observations, imaginative stories and discovery tours to companies and municipalities in order to stimulate new thinking for innovative behaviour.
+My observations, imaginative stories and discovery tours for companies and municipalities stimulate new thinking for innovative behaviour.

-Pim lends his eyes to international A-brand suppliers, companies in fashion, retail, financial services, real estate development and marketing communication.
+I share my eyes with international A-brand suppliers, companies in fashion, retail, financial services, real estate development and marketing communication.

-Municipalities invite him to visualise and describe the present status and the potential of their cities.
+Municipalities invite me to visualise and describe the present status and the potential of their cities.

-While taking people with him on discovery tours throughout the world, he teaches what an edited harmony of signals can offer.
+While taking people on my discovery tours throughout the world, I teach what daily insights can offer.

-His inspiring trips offer the (re-) discovery of beauty and trace the challenges of innovation and effectiveness.
+Inspiring trips offer the (re-) discovery of beauty and trace the challenges of innovation and new thinking.

 Always with a catching curiosity for why people do what they do?

-The fundamentals of his approach are based on streetology.
+The fundamentals of my approach are based on streetology.